Skip to content

 else:

-# we construct the response to be sent
+# build the response to be sent

 response_builder = config["responses"][type_response]